raackley/end-2-end-showcase-project/README.md

 ### Build from CI

 This repo builds an image for each Pull Request, and it also builds an image for each merge to the `master` branch.
 Each of these images are pushed to `raackley/e2esp` on [Docker Hub](https://hub.docker.com/repository/docker/raackley/e2esp).
 Each `master` branch will update the `latest` tag, and each Pull Request will update the tag named `pr-<pr number>` where "pr-number" is your Pull Request number.
+Additionally, each image is built for both `amd64` and `arm64` CPU architectures for use on a variety of systems.

 For example, if your Pull Request number is `3`, then you can run the latest build of your branch like so.